USask SIGMA is the only program of its kind in Canada, creating entrepreneurs ready for the real world.

 Who should apply?

 SIGMA is for current USask students.
 This means any undergraduate or graduate students enrolled in a degree or certificate program.
-If you graduated in June 2022 you are considered a current student.

 Your team must be an early-stage venture that is solving a real-world problem using innovative solutions at the ISC Technology Readiness Level Scale of 7 or higher.